 IONA FLIES AWAY is a concert/storytelling/theater work in progress.
 A story of a girl coming into being a woman and the stumbling blocks along the way.

-The script has received a reading with Horizon’s Theater (Washington, DC), and I am now working with poet/director/playwright Maya James to reconfigure the piece to create an interdisciplinary, participatory theater experience.
+The work has previously had a workshop reading in a different iteration at Horizon’s Theater (Washington, DC).
+I am now working with singer/songwriter Kelly Sloan to reconfigure the piece to create a concert/storytelling/theatrical experience.

 Kelly Sloan is a singer/song writer and actress that hails from Detroit Michigan.
 As music has constantly been an inspiration in her artistry, she is beyond excited to be taking part in the Poets and Writers Seventh Annual Cross Cultural Reading.
 Her recent New York credits include, "Both my Grandfathers" at Lincoln Center Education, "SANDBOX" at The Fire This Time One Act Play festival.
 "That Black Mermaid Man Lady" at New Dramatists.
 As well as music venues Prohibition and Joe's Pub at the Public Theatre.

 Chris Vega who is the son of Latin dance legend Joe Vega, had an early exposure to live music as he watched the famous Latin big bands led by Tito Puente and Machito performing behind his father.
 There were always various toy instruments around the house, such as a guitar, bongos, a recorder and an organ.
 The first time Chris would pick up a real instrument was in 5th grade.
 Wanting to play the cello but being too small to handle the instrument comfortably, he settled on the violin.
 This would be his musical path until hearing "Good Times" by Chic and it's iconic bass line played by Bernard Edwards.
 From that moment, Chris was obsessed with learning the bass guitar.